Chitti Babu (musician)

 Chitti Babu (13 October 1936 – 9 February 1996) was a classical musician from India, and arguably one of the greatest Veena artistes, in the Carnatic Music genre of South India, who became a legend in his own lifetime.
-His name was synonymous with the musical instrument Veena, and he was and still is known in the Carnatic Music world, simply as Veena Chitti Babu.
+His name was synonymous with the musical instrument veena, and he became known in the Carnatic Music world simply as Veena Chitti Babu.

 Early childhood and career

 Chitti Babu Challapally (surname) was born on 13 October 1936, in Kakinada, Andhra Pradesh, India, to music-loving parents, Ranga Rao Challapally and Sundaramma Challapally, who had initially named him Hanumanlu, when he was born.
 Chitti Babu was his nickname at home, which came to stay eventually, after his father formally changed it to be so.
 He was a child prodigy who started playing Veena at the age of 5.
 He had a providential beginning, when at that early age, he corrected his father playing the Veena and the stunned father spontaneously decided to get him started on the Veena and nurture the child's inherent prodigious talent.
 Chitti Babu gave his first performance at the age of 12.
 He had his earliest basic lessons from Shri.
 Pandravada Upmakaya and also Shri Eyyuni Appalacharyulu and later was a prime disciple of MahaMahopadhyaya Dr Emani Sankara Sastry.

 In 1948, they moved to Madras (now Chennai) primarily because they got the opportunity for Chitti Babu to act in a Telugu movie "Laila- Majnu" as a child artiste who played the role of little Majnu.
 The movie was produced by Bhanumathi Ramakrishna and starred herself and Akkineni Nageswara Rao in the lead roles, both of whom became thespians eventually.
 The movie was a hit and he had also starred in a small role in another movie as well.

 However, Chitti Babu even as a child of 12, was very focused and determined on becoming a performing classical musician, after the movie assignment.
 He was inspired by the original style of Veena maestro Emani Sankara Sastry and was under his tutelage, learning all the nuances and honing his skills.